Find out if you need to submit a pesticide product application

 What if I want to import treated produce into the UK?

-What if I want to export a pesticide outside the EU?
+What if I want to export a pesticide outside the UK?

-If you want to export an active substance or plant protection product authorised in the UK to a country outside the EU, the authorities in the importing country may ask you to provide evidence of the authorisation status of the active substance, the plant protection product or the adjuvant.
+If you want to export an active substance or plant protection product authorised in GB/NI to a country outside GB/NI, the authorities in the importing country may ask you to provide evidence of the authorisation status of the active substance, the plant protection product or the adjuvant.
 Upon request we will issue certificates of free-sale which provide details of the approval status of the active substance, plant protection product or adjuvant and confirm that they are registered for use in England, Scotland and Wales.
 Information on obtaining certificates of free-sale can be found on this website.

 What if I want to conduct efficacy trials?